kberov/scratches/README.md

-TODO:Describe what it is.
+#Scratches

-#What are these Scratches?
+This a repository for experiments and things that I do not know where to place.

 #Tools

-I the "tools" directory you will find some useful ...err tools.
+In the "tools" directory you will find some useful ...err tools.

 "tools/jedit/modes" contains edit modes (mojo-template syntax-highliting files) for the popular programmers' editor jEdit (http://www.jedit.org).